joemasilotti/turbolinks/README.md

 If possible, Turbolinks will render a preview of the page from cache immediately after the visit starts.
 This improves the perceived speed of frequent navigation between the same pages.

-If the visit's location includes an anchor, Turbolinks will attempt to scroll to the anchored element.
+If the visit’s location includes an anchor, Turbolinks will attempt to scroll to the anchored element.
 Otherwise, it will scroll to the top of the page.

-Application visits result in a change to the browser's history; the visit's _action_ determines how.
+Application visits result in a change to the browser’s history; the visit’s _action_ determines how.

 ![Advance visit action](https://s3.amazonaws.com/turbolinks-docs/images/advance.svg)